Frequently Asked Questions

 If you are retired you might be surprised to know that the company you worked for may still match your charitable gift even in retirement.
 Contact the company to find out if you qualify.

 If you are not sure if your company has a matching gift program, start by contacting the Human Resources Department.
 Mid-America may also be able to tell you if your company has a matching gift program.
-You can contact the Director of Development or call him at 219-864-2400.
+You can contact the Vice-President of Advancement at email@example.com or call him at 219-864-2400.

 For donors it is often difficult to determine their gift will be used.
 We understand this difficulty and will provide any information you wish to know including audited financial statements.
 Mid-America is accredited by the ECFA, the Evangelical Council for Financial Accountability.
-If you would like any information email or call Mid-America’s Director of Development at 219-864-2400.
+If you would like any information you can contact the Vice-President of Advancement at firstname.lastname@example.org or call at 219-864-2400.

 Matthew 6:3-4 says, “But when you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
 And your Father who sees in secret will reward you.”
 In seeking to be faithful to this admonition, Mid-America does not have a donor recognition program.

-To obtain more information on giving or planning you can send Mid-America’s Director of Development an email or contact him at 219-864-2400.
+To obtain more information on giving or planning you can send Mid-America’s Vice-President of Advancement an email at email@example.com or contact him at 219-864-2400.

 One of the many confidential services offered by Barnabas Foundation at no charge or obligation to you is the opportunity to discuss the spiritual and financial issues related to your Estate Planning.
 We have extensive experience in helping families to think through how they can best honor God with everything He’s entrusted to them.